Skip to content

 A customs agent at the Port of Marseille was sentenced to three years in prison in 2017 for allowing traffickers to smuggle in cartons of cigarettes in exchange for a bribe of 50 to 100 euros each time (France info, Apr.
 2017).

-Public procurement High risk
+High risk

 Companies face a moderate to high risk of corruption in France's public procurement sector.
 Public procurement is the most corruption-prone sector in France (ICS 2017), despite the strong legal framework regulating the sector.
 Businesses perceive that government officials sometimes show favoritism when deciding on contracts (GCR 2017-2018; European Commission, Feb.
 2014).
 Most surveyed French managers report that practices of favoritism and corruption hamper competition, and a little over one-third report that they have lost contracts due to competitors resorting to corruption (Control Risks 2015-2016).
 Corruption risks identified by companies include overly bureaucratic and burdensome procedures and tailor-made criteria for certain companies (European Commission, Feb.
 2014).
 France's procurement provisions are in-line with the EU Directive on Remedies to protect bidders from unfair competition (ICS 2017).
 Companies are recommended to set up and strengthen integrity systems and conduct due diligence when investing or planning to invest in France.

 French defense firm DCNS is facing scrutiny for two alleged corruption cases.
-The company has been accused of bribing intermediaries close to Malaysian Prime Minister Najib Razak in a USD 1.2 billion deal for the sale of French Scorpรจne submarines (World Peace Foundation, May 2017).
+The company has been accused of bribing intermediaries close to Malaysian Prime Minister Najib Razak in a USD 1.2 billion deal for the sale of French Scorpí¨ne submarines (World Peace Foundation, May 2017).
 The bribes allegedly amounted to USD 130 million (Reuters, Aug.
 2017).
 An aide to Razak has been placed under formal investigation in France (Reuters, Aug 2017).
 In an unrelated case, DCNS has been placed under investigation by French authorities for alleged bribery of foreign officials in the USD 7.5 billion sale of five submarines to Brazil (Reuters, May 2017).

-Legislation
+Legislation iconLegislation

 The Penal Code of France (in French) criminalizes active and passive bribery of national and foreign officials, with the punishment for bribery reaching 10 years' imprisonment and a fine of up to EUR 150,000 for individuals and EUR 750,000 for legal entities.
 The Penal Code also criminalizes facilitation payments, giving and receiving gifts to influence officials, influence peddling, money laundering, extortion and abuse of office.
 Government officials are required to declare their assets upon taking and leaving office (HRR 2016).
 The French government has been criticized for the low numbers of convictions in transnational bribery committed by French companies abroad.
 Since signing the OECD convention in 2000, France has only prosecuted four foreign bribery cases - three of which were minor with fines of less than EUR 10,000 - compared to the seventy prosecutions in Germany (Metis, Feb.
 2015).
 In an effort to strengthen anti-corruption efforts, the Sapin II law (in French), addressing transparency, anti-corruption and economic modernization, entered into force in July 2017.
 The law criminalizes bribery of foreign officials by any entity having at least 500 employees and a turnover of more than EUR 100 million or belonging to a group or parent company of this size with headquarters in France.
 The Law removes the dual criminality requirements and imposes on companies the implementation of internal controls and risk mapping among other requirements.
 Companies are also required to implement a whistleblower hotline (Lexology, Aug.
 2017).
 France is a signatory to several anti-corruption conventions, including the UNCAC, the OECD Anti-Bribery Convention, the Council of Europe Criminal Law Convention on Corruption, the Council of Europe Civil Law Convention on Corruption and is a member of the Council of Europe Group of States against Corruption (GRECO).

 Former presidential candidate and leader of the Front National political party, Marine Le Pen, stands accused of illegally using funds from the European Parliament to pay for her staff based in France (The Guardian, Jun.
 2017).
-In addition, former presidential candidate Franรงois Fillon was also accused of using parliamentary funds for paying his wife and two children for jobs that did not exist (FT, Mar.
+In addition, former presidential candidate Franí§ois Fillon was also accused of using parliamentary funds for paying his wife and two children for jobs that did not exist (FT, Mar.
 2017).

-Civil society
+Civil

 French law provides for freedom of the press, and the government respects this right (FotP 2016).
 Public media outlets are popular in France, and independent media outlets have flourished, operating independently and without any government restrictions.
-Franceโ€™s strict defamation laws are sometimes used to pressure journalists (FotP 2016).
-A military programming law gives broad powers to government agencies to monitor internet content, potentially jeopardizing the confidentiality of journalistsโ€™ sources (FotP 2016).
+France's strict defamation laws are sometimes used to pressure journalists (FotP 2016).
+A military programming law gives broad powers to government agencies to monitor internet content, potentially jeopardizing the confidentiality of journalists' sources (FotP 2016).
 Concerns have also been raised over an intelligence law that expands the government's powers to monitor communications (FotP 2016).
-Franceโ€™s press environment is considered 'free' (FotP 2016).
+France's press environment is considered 'free' (FotP 2016).

 Civil society in France operates freely, and domestic and foreign NGOs operate in France without government restrictions (HRR 2016).
 According to an analysis of French civil society published by Donor Tracker, the influence that civil society groups exercise on decision-making and policy development is limited, despite it being an active sector (Donor Tracker 2017).

-Sources
+Sources iconSources